-13. Employees, other than casual employees, working a seven day rotational shift pattern may, be paid the fortnightly equivalent of an annualised allowance in lieu of the shift penalties and allowances which would have been applicable under the provisions of paragraph 12.
+12. Employees, other than casual employees, working a seven day rotational shift pattern may, with the concurrence of the parties to the Enterprise Agreement, be paid the fortnightly equivalent of an annualised allowance in lieu of the shift penalties and allowances which would have been applicable under the provisions of paragraph 11.

-14. Shift penalties will not apply to any period of leave, except where such penalties or annual allowance are paid as a leave loading payment.
+13. Shift penalties, including any annual allowance in lieu of shift penalties paid in accordance with paragraph 12, will not apply to any period of leave, except where such penalties or annual allowance are paid as a leave loading payment.

-16. Employees who are required to work on a Public Holiday will, in addition to being paid for the ordinary hours they work, be paid time and a half for the hours worked.
+15. Employees who are required to work on a public holiday will, in addition to being paid for the ordinary hours they work, be paid time and a half for the hours worked.
 No other shift allowance or penalty payment will be payable.

-20. For casual employees participating in a rotating shift roster overtime will apply for any time they are directed to work in excess of seven hours on any day.
+19. For eligible casual employees participating in a rotating shift roster overtime will apply for any time they are directed to work in excess of seven hours on any day.